drewbelf/cv/index.md

 “*Homo assumptus* in the Halensian School?”
 Historical Theology Colloquium.
 Boston College.
 May 15.

 `2018`
-“On the Fittingness of Filial Incarnation in Two Summae.”
+“On the Fittingness of Filial Incarnation in Two *Summae*.”
 The Theology of Thomas Aquinas: Sources, Insights, and Influences.
 Mundelein Seminary.
 October 3.

 “Exemplarity and Trinitarian Vestiges in Alexander of Hales’ *Glossa Sententiarum*.”
 Alexander of Hales and Early Franciscan Masters.
 Collegio SantʼIsidoro, Roma.
 June 9–10.